varnish/Varnish-Book/varnish_book.rst

     There are many output control options, such as ``-i``.
     Output controls are applied last, and they do not affect queries.

+    ..
+Benefits for others
+    The grouping and the query log processing all happens in the Varnish logging API.
+    This means that other programs using the ``varnishlog`` API automatically get grouping and query language.

     .. tip::

        Other useful tricks: